shah-harshil-07/chirp/README.md

 # In the post's text display, whenever there is a link, apply "span-link" CSS class on it and display it in that way.
 For e.g whenever there is a link of any kind in the post's text, that link portion must be colored in blue and decorated with an underline.
+# In comment editor, the Read more must redirect to the post detail page.